nasa/Common-Metadata-Repository/access-control-app/docs/site.md

 | /site/docs/access-control/api      | /site/docs/access-control/api.html  | `307`            |
 | /site/docs/access-control/site     | /site/docs/access-control/site.html | `307`            |

 The permanent redirect has been added as means of providing backwards compatibility for users who have bookmarked the old URL.
 The temporary redirects are provided in order to future-proof docs URL organization work.
-When that work is complete, the redirect locations will be updated status codes will be set to permanent.
+When that work is complete, the redirect locations will be updated and status codes will be set to permanent.